wp-plugins/landing-pages-builder/readme.txt

 **Free Trial & Pricing**
 A 14-day free trial is available, after which pricing starts at $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

+**Also Includes:**
+Website Popups: A tool that makes it easy to create, publish and a/b test pop-ups on your website and blog, using flexible, mobile-responsive templates.

+Online Forms: A tool that makes it easy to build, publish and a/b test online forms on your website and blog, using flexible, mobile-responsive templates.

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")